 In the event of a conflict between the written plan and the provisions of any annuity contracts or custodial agreements, according to the final 403(b) regulations, the written plan will be in control.
 Such a conflict could cause an operational failure of your plan and potential loss of your 403(b) status, since the issuer of the contract is bound by the terms of the contract it issues and not the terms of the plan.
 For this reason, you must resolve any conflicts between the terms of your written plan and the terms of any contracts related to your 403(b) funding vehicles before an error is made.
 This is especially true for plans with multiple vendors.
 Take extra precaution to ensure that your written plan accurately reflects the provisions of all 403(b) contracts and custodial accounts used to fund your plan.

 One of the best ways to ensure that your plan’s written terms, administrative practices and funding vehicles all work in sync is to review your plan documents and funding vehicle terms at least annually.
 This practice will keep you familiar with the nuances of your plan and help you anticipate updates that may be warranted.
 It may also serve as a reminder to coordinate responsibilities with your funding vehicle providers.
 Finally, the annual review offers another measure of due diligence to keep your plan operationally compliant and help you fulfill your fiduciary responsibilities.
 And if you do make changes to your written plan, make sure you promptly notify the plan vendors to ensure they are properly administering the benefits under the contracts and accounts.

-In the next issue of our Fiduciary Responsibility Series, we will address fiduciary mistakes related to participant disclosures.
+The next issue of our Fiduciary Responsibility Series addresses fiduciary mistakes related to participant disclosures.

 TIAA-CREF Individual & Institutional Services, LLC and Teachers Personal Investors Services, Inc., members FINRA, distribute securities products.